KNMI/adaguc-server/doc/tutorials/Create_a_WMS_service_on_a_series_of_files_with_a_time_dimension.md

 [D:014:pid137: adagucserverEC/CRequest.cpp:3501 CRequest]                       ***** Finished DB Update *****
 ```

+Your WMS is now available.
+You can find it via the `wms?dataset=mymonthlyconfig&` parameters in the Url, or by exploring with the autowms in the `adaguc::datasets` folder.

 The scan is recursive, e.g. files may be nested in subdirectories: